Extra-Creativity/OpenGLFramework/README.md

 > Catch2 is needed only if you want to run unit tests.

-After it prompts `build ok!`, you can enter `xmake run overall.test` to run the program and you get :
+After it prompts `build ok!`, you can enter `xmake run overall.test` to run the program and will get:

 ![](result.png)